ludicrouslabs/Laser/README.md

 ## Licence

-All LudicrousLabs projects are licenced GPL3.
+All Ludicrous Labs projects are licenced GPL3.